lalten/rpg_dvs_ros/doc/README.md

 ![Image](https://cdn.rawgit.com/lalten/rpg_dvs_ros/doc/doc/images/led-board-moving-pattern.svg)

-In our animation of pattern recognition you can observe how the pattern shifts over the board over time.
-The recognized pixel coordinates of the same pattern points at different times vary relatively little (about &plusmn;0.3px max), because no movement is introduced.
+In our animation of pattern recognition you can observe how (1) the pattern shifts over the board and (2) how pixel coordinates of the same pattern points vary relatively little (about +- 0.3px max), because no movement is introduced.

 ![Image](images/patterns_small.gif)

 #### Wrong Buffering rejects Events
-The buffer in the originally provided `EDVS.h` include file reads all available bytes on the serial interface.
+The buffer in the original `eDVS.h` read all available bytes on the serial interface.
 Sometimes, the buffer ended in the middle of an event package.
-In that case, it rejects the package, because it is incomplete.
-Our first solution for this problem was to always read at least six bytes from the serial before we try to process it.
-Later, we used a [Boost circular buffer](http://www.boost.org/doc/libs/release/doc/html/circular_buffer.html) for processing.
-This ensured that no events were split and lost.
+Then, it rejected the package, because it was incomplete.
+Our solution was to always read at least six bytes from the serial before we try to process it.

 #### Original eDVS.h without Timestamps
-The original `EDVS.h` did not provide timestamps.
+The original `eDVS.h` did not provide timestamps.
 Hence, we implemented this functionality ourselves.
 As we learned later, there is an improved version available at [edvstools](https://github.com/Danvil/edvstools).
-Our implementing the &bdquo;E1&ldquo; mode enabled use of the transition map, which is necessary for recognition of patterns.

 #### Shifted X and Y Coordinates for On-Events
 Sometimes the sensor image shows shifted x and y values for on-events.
 The reason so far is not completely clear.
 We used the following quick-fix (while the calibration interface was running) in a separate terminal: